thibaut-neoledge/azure-docs.fr-fr/articles/dns/dns-getstarted-create-dnszone-portal.md

 <properties
-   pageTitle="Création et gestion d’une zone DNS dans le portail Azure | Microsoft Azure" description="Apprenez à créer des zones DNS pour Azure DNS.
-Il s’agit d’un guide pas à pas pour la création et la gestion de votre première zone DNS et l’hébergement de votre domaine DNS à l’aide du portail Azure." services="dns" documentationCenter="na" authors="cherylmc" manager="carmonm" editor="" tags="azure-resource-manager"/>
+   pageTitle="How to create and manage a DNS zone in the Azure portal | Microsoft Azure" description="Learn how to create DNS zones for Azure DNS.
+This is a Step-by-step guide to create and manage your first DNS and start hosting your DNS domain using the Azure portal." services="dns" documentationCenter="na" authors="sdwheeler" manager="carmonm" editor="" tags="azure-resource-manager"/>